Looking to have a community forum or customer support portal? Here are some of the best open-source forum software you can deploy on your servers.

 Fortunately, there are several impressive open source forum software that you can deploy on your server and you’re good to go!
 You will save a lot of money in the process and still get what you need.

 Here, I have compiled a list of the best open source forum software that you can install on your Linux server.

 Best open source forum software to build a community portal

-In case you haven’t built a website yet, you might want to take a look at some open-source website creation tools before you deploy a forum.
+If you haven’t built a website yet, you might want to look at some open-source website creation tools before you deploy a forum.